Ecclestone lawyers face wait to question key prosecution witness

 Ecclestone’s lawyers wanted to challenge Gribkowsky’s version of efforts on Wednesday but little time was available after his evidence had taken up two and a half days.

-“Now the defense team is in the happy position of having 16 minutes to put questions before we break for lunch,” judge Peter Noll said light-heartedly.
+“Now the defence team is in the happy position of having 16 minutes to put questions before we break for lunch,” judge Peter Noll said light-heartedly.

 He set July 30 as the date for cross-examination to save having to reschedule other witness appearances.